emipa606/GraffitiMod/README.md

 * Data\Managed\Assembly-CSharp.dll
 * Data\Managed\UnityEngine.dll

-* These four folders must be included to form the mod: 1.3, About, Defs, Textures
+These four folders must be included to form the mod:
+* 1.3
+* About
+* Defs
+* Textures

+How to build:
 * /1.3/Assemblies/GraffitiMod.dll is built from the scripts in /source/
 * The folder /external files/ contains the textures as *.psd and a reference file for the atlas used to make the art fit.